reside-ic/reside-ic.github.io/content/blog/gotchaR-bumps.md

 experiences, but maybe being vaguely aware of some of the banana-skins in advance might be good preparation to avoid some future diversions...

-[^1]: For the unenlightened, this is a [Pie Barm](https://www.theguardian.com/commentisfree/2017/mar/09/pie-barm-twitter-wigan-kebab)
+[^1]: For the unenlightened, this is a [Pie Barm](https://i.redd.it/apafjv07jdm11.jpg) and [here](https://www.theguardian.com/commentisfree/2017/mar/09/pie-barm-twitter-wigan-kebab) is an article in praise of its merits.
 [^2]: Emma doesn't actually like haggis, and if I offered it, she would know _exactly_ what to do with it.